DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-06-05-view-safeguarding-information.md

 ## Hypotheses

 Currently, no users can see safeguarding information on an application.
-But as we're introducing the permission to see safeguarding information we want to let those users know there's information to see.
+But as we’re introducing the permission to see safeguarding information we want to let those users know there’s information to see.

 But we do not want to risk colleagues seeing the information accidentally with an ‘over the shoulder’ attack.